Themes

 Purpose

-As part of the Transatlantic Program from the German Federal Ministry for Economic Affairs and Energy (BMWE), Bauhaus Earth has initiated a two-year project to promote knowledge building and exchange between Germany and US cities in the field of the regenerative built environment.
+As part of the Transatlantic Programme from the German Federal Ministry for Economic Affairs and Energy (BMWE), Bauhaus Earth has initiated a two-year project to promote knowledge building and exchange between Germany and US cities in the field of the regenerative built environment.

-© Cara Emberer, Bauhaus Earth
+© Cara Emberger, Bauhaus Earth

-© Cara Emberer, Bauhaus Earth
+© Cara Emberger, Bauhaus Earth

-© Cara Emberer, Bauhaus Earth
+© Cara Emberger, Bauhaus Earth

 No items found.